 These activities are often integrated into our other activities, such as physical and functional rehabilitation or protection against violence.
 We also offer training, supervision and practice analysis to all stakeholders in the sector.

 We promote respect of the fundamental rights of people suffering from psychological distress or mental disorder.
 We fight discrimination or stigmatization and aim to prevent their confinement in institutions.
 To ensure the quality and sustainability of our actions, we mobilise all stakeholders (civil society, service providers, international organisations and representatives of local authorities) to develop sustainable strategies that best meet the needs expressed by the populations.

 * OMS, Atlas on Mental Health in the World, WHO, 2014.

 ** HI uses the Sustainable Development Goals as a reference framework

 Road accidents are the 8th leading cause of death worldwide.
-If nothing is done, they will have moved into 5th place by 2030.6 Nearly 3,500 people die every day on the roads, and tens of millions are injured.
-Many of them suffer from disabling after-effects such as paralysis or amputations.
+If nothing is done, they will have moved into 5th place by 2030.6 Nearly 3,500 people die on the roads each day, and tens of millions are injured.
+Many of them are left with permanent disabilities, such as paralysis or amputations.

 This scourge and its increasingly serious consequences are a major public health issue.
 Despite the high number of casualties, insufficient attention is paid to road safety.
 At both national and international levels, there is a lack of awareness and information about the economic and social costs of road accidents and the dangers are largely overlooked.

 Since 2001, HI has developed expertise in the field of road safety and risk prevention.
 We conduct campaigns in Africa, Asia, and South America, and are involved in implementing national road safety action plans.
 We also play an active role in improving knowledge, education, and awareness among the general public, and in providing first aid interventions at the scene of accidents.